Night soil: Collection and disposal

 Feces were excreted into a container such as a chamber pot, and sometimes collected in the container with urine and other waste ("slops", hence slopping out).
-The excrement in the pail was often covered with earth (soil), which may have contributed to the term "night soil".
+The excrement in the pail was often covered with ashes or earth (soil), which may have contributed to the term "night soil".
 Often the deposition or excretion occurred within the residence, such as in a shophouse.
 This system may still be used in isolated rural areas or in urban slums in developing countries.
 The material was collected for temporary storage and disposed of depending on local custom.

 Disposal has varied through time.
-In urban areas, a night soil collector arrived regularly, at varying time periods depending on the supply and demand for night soil collection.
-Usually this occurred during the night, giving the night soil its name.
+In urban areas, before deep drainage, a night soil collector usually arrived during the night, hence its name.
+The vehicle used for collection has been called a night-cart, and its operator a night-man or night-cart man.

-In isolated rural areas such as in farms, the household usually disposed of the night soil themselves.
+In isolated rural areas such as in farms, the householders usually disposed of the night soil themselves.

 Uses in agriculture

 Human excreta may be attractive as fertilizer because of the high demand for fertilizer and the relative availability of the material to create night soil.
 In areas where native soil is of poor quality, the local population may weigh the risk of using night soil.

 The use of unprocessed human feces as fertilizer is a risky practice as it may contain disease-causing pathogens.
 Nevertheless, in some developing nations it is still widespread.
 Common parasitic worm infections, such as ascariasis, in these countries are linked to night soil use in agriculture, because the helminth eggs are in feces and can thus be transmitted from one infected person to another person (fecal-oral transmission of disease).

 These risks are reduced by proper fecal sludge management, e.g. via composting.
 The safe reduction of human excreta into compost is possible.
-Some municipalities create compost from the sewage sludge, but then recommend that it only be used on flower beds, not vegetable gardens.
-Some claim that this is dangerous or inappropriate without the expensive removal of heavy metals.
+Some municipalities create compost from the sewage sludge, but then recommend that it be used only on flower beds — not vegetable gardens.

 History

-Ancient Attica
+Ancient Greece

 The use of sewage as fertilizer was common in ancient Attica.
 The sewage system of ancient Athens collected the sewage of the city in a large reservoir and then channelled it to the Cephissus river valley for use as fertilizer.